Towards ab initio Realizations of Collins' Conjecture

 This form suggests a relationship between orbital-by-orbital one-particle corrections to the energy that manifest due to electronic entropy and the correlation energy.
 These one-particle contributions may be written directly as tensor contractions over the $t$-amplitudes

 Specifically, this form motivates the use of scaled one-particle correlation energies to account for (or tune) entropy in correlated wave function calculations.

 Collins' suggestion implies that $-\eta S_\mathrm{Jaynes}$ engenders the true many-body entropy and the entirety of $E_\mathrm{corr}$.
-However, when the ONs used resemble the NOONs of a ODM that corresponds to the actual wavefunction, the total one-electron entropy should be adept at describing nondynamical (or static) correlation.\cite{Sinanoglu1963, ShaJiaPav23} The remaining instantaneous electrostatic repulsions encompass dynamical correlation effects and are aptly modeled with pair correlation terms from MP2 as a first-approximation.\cite{Sinanoglu1969}
+However, when the ONs used resemble the NOONs of a ODM that corresponds to the actual wavefunction, the total one-electron entropy should be adept at describing nondynamical (or static) correlation.\cite{Sinanoglu1963, ShaJiaPav23} The remaining instantaneous electrostatic repulsions encompass dynamical correlation effects and are aptly modeled with MP2 as a first-approximation.\cite{Sinanoglu1969}

 Modifying $\mathcal{H}_0$ in the partitioning of Eq.\ \ref{partMP} to include correlation corrections to the orbital eigenvalues gives:

 leading to the modified amplitude expression,